cossacklabs/product-docs/themis/spec/secure-cell.md

 The **IV data** and **auth tag** fields are theoretically flexible, but with current algorithm choice IV is always 12 bytes long and authentication tag takes 16 bytes.
+These values are consistent with recommendations of [NIST SP 800-38D](https://csrc.nist.gov/publications/detail/sp/800-38d/final) for use with AES-GCM algorithm.

 The **message length** field limits the maximum length of Secure Cell encrypted data to 4 GB.
 (Authentication token length is not counted against this limit.)